Dyrati/ace_projects/Information/GS2 Ace Discovery.md

 So at this point, we have a very large region of memory `(02038F00-02040000)` that we have control over.
 Again, none of the bl instructions reach it, but a small fraction of them get just close enough to skip over the last clump of impassable garbage data before it.
 A small fraction of those are accessible from Air's Rock functions that we can trigger, and a small fraction of those (only one left at this point) have consistent floating platforms that can edit them within a reasonable number of cyclones.

 Once the CPU reaches the stale password data, it can be instructed to activate debug mode, and execute from the flags.
-Thus, we have ACE.
+With debug mode, you can modify the flags without restriction, but the flag region is only 0x200 bytes.
+By writing a small function there that copies data from the flags to anywhere in RAM, we eliminate the size limit, and obtain true Arbitrary Code Execution.